 - Add in the garlic and sauté about 1 minute more, until very fragrant.
 Then add in the flour and stir to coat the veggies.

-- Stir in the milk, broth, potatoes, pickle juice, pickles, and nutritional yeast.
+Stir in the milk, broth, potatoes, pickles, and nutritional yeast.
 Raise heat and bring to a simmer.
 Lower heat and allow to simmer, uncovered, until the potatoes are tender, about 20 minutes, stirring occasionally.

-- Remove from heat and stir in the dill.
+Remove from heat and stir in the pickle juice and the dill.
 Season with salt and pepper to taste.

 - Ladle into bowls and serve, optionally with a few pickle slices for garnish and a sprinkling of fresh dill and parsley.